In June 2020, the Biz Latin Hub team launched a survey asking for information about individuals’ perceptions about doing business in Latin America.

 “There is a lot of uncertainty as to what will happen”

-56% of respondents mentioned COVID-19 as a current concern influencing their perception of the current state of their economy/economies.
+56% of respondents mentioned COVID-19 as influencing their perception of the current state of their economy/economies.
 Only 24% of all respondents indicated COVID-19 influenced their perception of the future economic outlook.

 As a result of the COVID-19 pandemic, 13 respondents (17.3%) expect “slow recovery” of the economy, or for the market to be “greatly impacted.”
 This was felt within and outside of Latin America from private and public sector operators in retail, trade, consulting and professional services, manufacturing, and construction.
 During this time, respondents expect “significant readjustments to LatAm economies,” including in currency, tax, and trading activities.

 “Service providers… will lose market share to Latin American businesses”

 Despite the uncertainty, 77.3% of respondents indicated neutral or positive attitudes towards the future of their economies.
 Some went as far as to say they believe Latin American businesses may become more competitive in the future: